 Archive | June, 2009

-I’ve been asked time and time again about penis pumps and if they really do work, as such I thought I’d finally do a video on one product that I stand behind and support 110% (because I’ve seen the results first hand from friends and partners): The BathMate Penis Pump.
+I’ve been asked time and time again about penis pumps and if they really do work.
+With that in mind, I thought I’d finally do a video on one product that I stand behind and support 100% (because I’ve seen and heart about positive results first hand from friends and partners), the original Bathmate penis pump.

 Bathmate Penis Pump - GoliathBefore I suggest it I want to make it clear that very rarely would I ever support a penis pump, as I believe that you have what you were born with and you just need to work with it.
-Having said that, I know far too well that no matter what I say, you’ll go out and buy a pump anyways and if your going to do that… you might as well get one that works and is worth the money!
+Having said that, I know far too well that no matter what I say, many go out and buy a pump anyways and if you’re going to do that, you might as well get one that works and is worth the money!

 Please keep in mind that results are TEMPORARY.
 For what it is, it works and works well, but it is NOT permanent (unless you use it consistently over a long period of time).